MikeG621/YOGEME/Readme.txt

  - (TIE) Message colors update immediately
  - (XWA) IFF subsitutions in triggers and controls
  - (XWA Briefing) Fixed wrong icon being selected while setting up MoveIcon
+ - (All) Mission Map now supports ship wireframe display (JB) -- Works for all platforms, reads resources from the install directory, mod compatable -- Touches a lot of things, not going to spell it out here -- *_shiplist.txt files for custom craft replaced with craft_data_*.txt
  - Various fixes and tweaks by Random Starfighter (JB) -- (Backdrops) Images are now foregraound instead of background -- (Backdrops) Fixed a possible IndexOutOfRange when clicking thumbnails -- (Common) SafeString and ParseAfterInt added
  -- (Formations) Images are now foreground instead of background -- (Map) Timer handler disabled when closing
+ -- (Map) Max zoom and zoom speed adjusted
  -- (All) Cleanup index substitutions
  -- (All) Blanks messages now show as "*"
  -- (All) Trigger label refresh updates
- -- (All) Extra protections to handle custom missions using "bad" Status or Formation values -- (XvT) BoP IFF names implemented (consumes Unknowns 4 and 5) -- (XvT) More TriggerTypes added
+ -- (All) Extra protections to handle custom missions using "bad" Status or Formation values -- (All) Fixed editor craft number processing that could cause issues -- (XvT) BoP IFF names implemented (consumes Unknowns 4 and 5) -- (XvT) More TriggerTypes added
  -- (XvT) Unk6 renamed to PreventOutcome